 Also known as gas comparison pycnometer, it consists of single or dual variable volume chambers.
 The cell volume for the sample can vary according to types and size.
 After the sample is placed in the sample chamber, a piston is placed at the initial position simultaneously.
 Then the valve is opened and gas is filled in pycnometer.
 The valve is closed after which the initial gas pressure in the pycnometer is measured using an absolute pressure transducer.
 The piston is moved to another position to measure the final pressure.

-A pycnometer is very important science laboratory equipment for scientific and many other types of research.
+A pycnometer is a very important science laboratory equipment for scientific and many other types of research.